Brand New Boilers,Intelligent Thermostats, Magnaclean Filters,

 Heat only boilers have remained in use for generations, and are possibly the choice that’s been used the most for many years.

-This standard boiler needs a hot water storage cylinder or similar, in addition to cold water storage containers to feed all the heating and hot water demands of the property.
+This regular boiler needs a hot water storage cylinder or similar, in addition to cold water storage containers to supply all the heating and hot water demands of the property.

 Although this form of system requires room, it is suitable for properties of a larger size, particularly those with more than one bath room as it enables multiple hot water draw off points at the same time.

-Although not as energy efficient as a combi derived system, with today’s modern technology they are really still inexpensive to run.
-The downside is the install costs are higher as a result of extra storage tanks & pipework needed.
+Although not as energy efficient as a combi derived system, with today’s modern technology they are really still economical to run.
+The disadvantage is the install costs are higher as a result of extra tanks & pipework needed.

 This method permits a constant provision of hot water to several taps concurrently.
 Excellent for properties with more than one bath room or for using two showers at the same time, provided of course there is a really good mains pressure on hand.

-System boilers are even compatible with solar powered water systems, excellent news for delivering environmentally friendly benefits in addition to saving funds on your energy costs.
+System boilers are usually compatible with solar powered water systems, excellent news for delivering environmentally friendly benefits in addition to saving money on your energy costs.

 With all the things being pressurised, similar to a combi, the set up costs are lower, caused by there being no need for storage containers and the connected pipe and fittings etc